Probate Q&A Series

 Detailed Answer

 In North Carolina, you can use a small estate affidavit to collect certain assets without opening a full probate estate—provided the estate meets strict requirements.
-Under North Carolina General Statutes § 28A-19-1, if a decedent’s estate consists solely of personal property valued at $20,000 or less (after deducting liens or encumbrances), a surviving spouse or heir may file a small estate affidavit with the clerk of superior court.
+Under North Carolina General Statutes § 28A-25-1, if a decedent’s estate consists solely of personal property valued at $20,000 or less (after deducting liens or encumbrances), or $30,000 or less if the surviving spouse is entitled to all of the estate, a distributee may file a small estate affidavit with the clerk of superior court.
 This process can save time and court costs compared to formal probate administration.

 When You May Use a Small Estate Affidavit